Valery-Hyppolite/django-with-docker-nginx-gunicorn/README.md

 ## Create Nginx config file and docker file
-* create a folder in the root directory of your project name it nginx.
+* Create a folder in the root directory of your project name it nginx.
 * Inside that folder, create a file named: **default.conf** and a docker file named **Dockerfile**
-* In the config file, paste this text in it.
+* In the config file, paste the configuration provieded in it.
-* Replace anything marked in red rectangles.
+* Replace anything marked in red rectangles, then save the file.

 ![image](https://github.com/Valery-Hyppolite/django-with-docker-nginx-gunicorn/assets/83102811/8ce8e6cd-e172-4490-a888-0d90d230521a)